Red Fox Interaction with Other Species - Deer

 "Seeing the vixen, [the doe] went straight for her, her front hooves striking out at the fox like a pair of stabbing lances.
 Leaving the dead fawn where she had killed him, the yellow vixen beat a tactical retreat."

 Tegner recalls that the doe stayed with her dead kid and its sibling until dusk, when she and her remaining kid moved off to feed.
-With the coming darkness the vixen returned, collected the dead kid and carried it back to her cubs.
+With the coming darkness, the vixen returned, collected the dead kid and carried it back to her cubs.
 I have included Tegner's account here because, although I suspect some of the story as told in his book is embellished with artistic licence, he was a well-respected naturalist and member of the British Deer Society.
-As such, I believe his observation to be broadly accurate about how a mother deer would attack a fox.
+As such, I believe his observation about how a mother deer would attack a fox to be broadly accurate.
 It certainly ties in with other accounts I have come across.

 One final point on the interaction between deer and foxes: not all encounters are aggressive or predatory.
 I have seen foxes cross through fields of deer with each ignoring the other and, in the New Forest, have watched a fox pouncing on rodents in a field as red and roe deer grazed, their young hidden nearby.
-There is also an interesting, but unconfirmed, report of apparent play behaviour between a muntjac and fox.
-(I remain sceptical having not seen the video, but the reference is included here for completeness.)
-In May 2008 a gentleman posted on a wildlife Internet message board describing footage that he had been sent by a friend showing a fox and Reeves' muntjac deer in the garden of their London home.
+There are also interesting anecdotal reports of apparent play behaviour between muntjac and foxes.
+(I remain sceptical, but the subject is included here for completeness.)
+In May 2008, for example, a gentleman posted on a wildlife Internet forum describing footage that he had been sent by a friend apparently showing a fox and Reeves' muntjac deer in the garden of their London home.
 He explained:

 "[the footage] is of an adult fox and a muntjac deer playing wildly together in the garden.
 They take it in turns to chase each other around the various shrubs etc. The fox looks the most enthusiastic of the two, cavorting and leaping around like a big kitten with those characteristic 'mouse jumps'."